BeMS 1986 02 01

 Ocr'd Text:

-TRIO IN A MINOR (1914) Modéré Tantoum (assez vif) Passacaille Ravel had been on one occasion "finished except Final (animé) planning he had for the his custom to work out the of music in detail before the content.
-Maurice Ravel (1875-1937) his Trio for several years: actually described it as themes" indeed it was architecture of a piece turning his attention to - Ravel provides unity in his Trio by including in the last movement echoes from the earlier movements; in addition, the main theme of this finale is derived from an inversion (ie. an up-side down version) of the opening theme of the first movement.
+3 Maurice Ravel (1875-1937) TRIO IN A MINOR (1914) Modéré Pantoum (assez vif) Passacaille Final (animé) Ravel had been planning his Trio for several years: he had actually described it as indeed it was on one occasion "finished except for the themes" his custom to work out the architecture of a piece of music in detail before turning his attention to the content.
+Ravel provides unity in his Trio by including in the last movement echoes from the earlier movements; in addition, the main theme of this finale is derived from an inversion (ie. an up-side down version) of the opening theme of the first movement.
 There is also a pervading influence of Basque and Spanish folk music running through the work.
-The Trio also reflects Ravel's habit of building many of his melodies. on irregular metrical schemes something we even in some of his earliest compositions (the first Violin Sonata, for example.
-Here, the finale alternates. bars of five and seven beats. see second and fourth The title of the scherzo requires some elucidation: Pantoum is a type of Malayan poetry in which the lines. of each verse are repeated. as the first and third lines of the next verse.
-Perhaps Ravel gave his movement this title as elements. of the first part of the movement re-appear in the middle section.
-In the rather free passacaglia which follows, the theme with each statement gradually ascends from the bass of the piano, through the instruments, disappearing briefly in the central section, then returns, gradually descending to its original low register.
+The Trio also reflects Ravel's habit of building many of his melodies on irregular metrical schemes something we even in some of his earliest compositions (the first Violin Sonata, for example.
+Here, the finale alternates. bars of five and seven beats. see The title of the scherzo requires some elucidation: Pantoum is a type of Malayan poetry in which the second and fourth lines of each verse are repeated as the first and third lines of the next verse.
+Perhaps Ravel gave his movement this title as elements of the first part of the movement re-appear in the middle section.
+In the rather free passacaglia which follows, the theme with each statement gradually ascends from the bass of the piano, through the instruments, disappearing briefly section, then returns, gradually in the central descending to its original low register.

 5 The Belfast British Music Society, BeMS 1986 02 01, Page 5